mariatorrentedev/eCannab-server/README.md

 - Every User has the ability to create/edit/delete a site.
 - Every User has the ability to create/edit/delete products and adds it to a site.
 - Every User has the ability to create/edit/delete products and adds it to a site.
-- Every Customer in a site can create an account and login.
+- Every Customer in a User Site can create an account and login.
-- Every Customer has the ability to add products to the cart and make an order.
+- Every Customer in a User Site has the ability to add products to the cart
 - Every Customer has the ability to search products by title and more.

+- Further implementation every customer will be able to make orders in a User Site.

 ### 4. Technology

 - Front-End: HTML5, CSS3, JavaScript ES6, React
 - Back-End: Node.js, Express.js, Mocha, Chai, RESTful API Endpoints, Postgres
-- Development Environment: Heroku, PGAdmin
+- Development Environment: Heroku, DBeaver.

 ### 5. Wireframes (to do now)